No Sugar No Flour Carrot Cake | Healthy & Delicious Recipe

 If you want to freeze the cake, wrap individual slices in plastic wrap and store them in an airtight container or freezer bag.
 When you’re ready to enjoy a slice, let it thaw in the fridge overnight or at room temperature for a few hours.
 Avoid microwaving, as it can affect the texture of the cake and frosting.

-Frequently Asked Questions (FAQs) for No Sugar No Flour Carrot Cake
+FAQs for No Sugar No Flour Carrot Cake

 1. Can I substitute almond flour with another flour?